This page contains information about podcasts

 After you have

-unpacked your Google Home Mini smart speaker,
+unpacked your Google Home Mini smart speaker, the items that

 micro USB cable, a power adapter and user guide.
 Please note: